Caucus of Rank & File Educators (CORE)

 Rules and Elections.
 The Rules and Elections committee will convene in odd years to determine fair and appropriate procedures (beyond those outlined in this document) for steering committee elections and when special elections or referenda are required.

 Slating Committees.
 The slating committees shall facilitate recommendations, nominations, and election of CORE-endorsed candidates to various elected positions within the CTU, IFT, AFT, and additional candidacies related to fulfilling the mission of our CORE By-Laws.
-The Steering Committee shall propose a slating committee and members at a subsequent general meeting must vote on the proposal.
+The Steering Committee shall propose a slating subcommittee and members at a subsequent general meeting must vote on the proposal.
 This slating committee shall collaborate to coordinate a process that adheres to the CORE By-Laws.
 In order for a candidate to be endorsed for any office related to the CTU, IFT, AFT, or CTPF, such endorsement shall only be made with the participation of the membership through electronic, on-line voting.
 CORE members running for a CORE endorsement may not serve on the slating subcommittee responsible for that office, except in the case of IFT/AFT delegates.

 Separate slating committees shall be appointed for the following responsibilities: